sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 location: Riga, Latvia
 ---

 Some developers are worth more than others.
 The bigger impact you can make on the organization, the higher is your worth.
-To make a significant impact on the organization, developer must keep 5 essential skills in balance:
+To make a significant impact on the organization, the developer must keep 5 essential skills in balance:

 * Technical skills
 * Mentoring skills